null

 • Yamaha 14B

-• Very versatile mouthpiece with a small diameter and medium cup depth similar to a Bach 10.5C and Bach 3C.
+• Very versatile mouthpiece with an efficient rim and medium cup depth.

 • Also an excellent piccolo trumpet mouthpiece.